SgtSwagrid/scalafmt-revolver/README.md

 - When a pull request targeting the default branch fails the lint check, the code is fixed by an automatic workflow.
 - When the default branch itself fails the lint check, a new pull request is opened to fix this.

-## 🚨 Problem

-Scalafmt is a popular formatter for ensuring that Scala code conforms to project-defined style rules.
-An important limitation, however, is that it only checks and fixes formatting locally.
-Without additional tooling, it's easy for violations to slip into a repository — either on a pull request branch or directly on the default branch.

-## 💡 Solution

-_Scalafmt Revolver_ provides Scalafmt with GitHub integration.
-A GitHub workflow watches for formatting violations and fixes them automatically:
-- When a pull request targeting the default branch fails the lint check, the fix is committed directly to the PR branch.
-- When the default branch itself fails the lint check, a new pull request is opened to fix this.

 ## ⬇️ Installation

 ### 1. Add the linter workflow